 You can find pre-made frozen fried greens aka "ghormeh sabzi" at a Middle-Eastern market in the freezer section.
 Most people I talk to swear by this shortcut because it takes so much time to prep the herbs in this recipe and most Persian homes eat this dish often.
 The frozen shortcut also makes it easy to make this dish all year round.

-Gourmeh Sabzi freezes very, very well.
-You can freeze it in a freezer bag, or use a silicone tray.
-These are the trays I use to freeze my Persian stews, stocks, and more (Amazon link opens in new tab).
+Gourmeh Sabzi freezes very well.
+The best way to freeze it is in a freezer bag, or use a silicone tray.
+These are the trays I use to freeze my Persian stews, stocks, and more.

 Here are my favorite stews other than this ghormeh sabzi, and don't forget to check out all my Persian recipes on the blog.